khvorov45/sclr-boundary/README.md

 # sclr-boundary

 Behaviour of the scaled logit model at baseline of 1

+## Directories

+* `graph` Graphs of log-likelihood at different baselines